5th Apr 2021 | The Masters

 Made the cut last year

-Over the last nine years, Patrick Reed was the first who did not make the cut the year before they won their Masters.
+Over the last ten years, Patrick Reed was the first who did not make the cut the year before they won their Masters.
 No debutant has won since Fuzzy Zoeller in 1979.

 Top-60 on tour for scoring average

 Adjusted scoring average is a good measure of quality and the cream usually rises to the top at Augusta.
-Twelve of the last 13 winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.
+13 of the last 14 winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.

 Top-60 on tour for strokes gained tee to green

 Perhaps the most important statistic relating to Augusta.
-The last twelve winners (Willett excluded, no data) ranked inside the top-60 on tour for strokes gained tee to green.
-The average rank was 20th.
+The last 13 winners (Willett excluded, no data) ranked inside the top-60 on tour for strokes gained tee to green.

 Top-60 on tour for strokes gained with approach shots